Fadhili-N/linear-regression-life-expectancy/README.md

 # Life Expectancy Prediction
 Many African countries face preventable gaps in life expectancy tied to measurable factors like immunization rates, adult mortality, and access to schooling, but this data rarely gets turned into forward-looking tools.
-This project trains a regression model on WHO health and economic indicators to predict life expectancy, then deploys it as a public API and mobile app so the prediction is usable outside a notebook, not just in a research setting.
+This project trains a regression model on WHO health and economic indicators to predict life expectancy, then deploys it as a public API and mobile app so the prediction is usable outside a notebook.
 Dataset: [Life Expectancy (WHO) Fixed](https://www.kaggle.com/datasets/lashagoch/life-expectancy-who-updated) by lashagoch on Kaggle, 2,864 rows across 21 indicators (mortality, immunization, economic, and social factors) spanning 2000-2015.

 ## Live API